3hJalter/PizzaHust/ReadMe.md

 - 'npm run dev' on both folder client and server
 - client run on localhost 5173
 - server run on localhost 8001
+Note:
+The client just have some samples for page and component, you must create on your all and navigate them to the API Test the Backend API by Postman if you want